 To eliminate the cause and reduce the intensity of symptoms, several groups of medications are used:

-• analgesics - eliminate pain, with severe pain they are administered intravenously, and when the disease subsides, prescribe tablet forms of drugs;
+• analgesics – eliminate pain, severe pain they are administered intravenously, and when the disease subsides, tablet forms of the drugs are prescribed;

-• non-steroidal anti-inflammatory - when taken orally, they have an analgesic effect, and when applied locally, they relieve swelling and inflammation;
+• non-steroidal anti-inflammatory drugs - when taken orally they have an analgesic effect, and when applied locally they relieve swelling and inflammation;

-• muscle relaxants - help to relax the cervical muscles, which are in constant tension with osteochondrosis;
+• muscle relaxants - help to relax the neck muscles, which are in constant tension with osteochondrosis;

 • vitamins – strengthen the general health of the patient.